---

 In a rapidly evolving business environment, technical due diligence serves as a safeguard against unforeseen risks while unlocking opportunities for growth and innovation.
 By thoroughly assessing a company’s technological framework, stakeholders can confidently move forward with their strategic objectives.

-Evaluating a company’s technology infrastructure requires a thorough examination of several critical elements.
-A well-structured technology due diligence checklist ensures no aspect is overlooked, from technical debt to security protocols.
+A well-structured technology due diligence checklist is vital.
+It ensures that nothing is overlooked, from technical debt to security protocols.

 Technical debt, the accumulation of suboptimal coding or outdated systems, is a major focus during due diligence.
 With 33% of developer time wasted on addressing technical debt, its impact on productivity and scalability cannot be ignored.
 A detailed analysis helps identify areas where modernization or refactoring can unlock greater efficiency.